omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 }
 ```

-Ties together to create a payload:
+Ties together to create a payload.
+For type 0:

 ```go